 2. A tent.
 Your tent belongs on the inside of your backpack, safe from the possibility of snagging against sharp objects.
 Strap the poles of the tent underneath the compression straps on the outside of the pack, put the canopy inside the pack in a Lightweight Dry Sack.
 Occasionally we’re asked about compression sacks for tents – a tent canopy won’t compress by more than 10%, so it’s hard to see the justification for the weight or cost of a compression sack.

 There are dozens of tent models on the market and hundreds of opinions about what works best.
 If you don’t yet own a tent, when looking at them in the store, try and imagine how easily you could pitch one in unexpected bad weather, how well it would keep out the rain, and where you’d put wet gear.
+Ask how waterproof (the technical term is ‘hydrostatic head’) the floor and rain fly are – this is an extremely important consideration if you will be camping in wet weather.
 Learning how to choose a good campsite is a valuable skill – finding a spot which will provide some shelter from prevailing winds and which is flat and well-drained can make the difference between a miserable, damp night being disturbed by the tent flapping in the wind and a good night’s sleep.
 Watch for a follow-up blog post about ‘how to choose a good campsite’.

 3. A sleeping bag and sleeping pad.
 Same story: your sleeping bag belongs inside the pack out of harm’s way.
 My favorite sack to pack a sleeping bag in is the eVac Dry Sack – it keeps my bag dry, it’s light and best of all, once I’ve packed my sleeping bag inside it, I sit on it and the excess air just squeezes out.
 The oval shape makes for a nice easy-to-pack flat package.
 If you currently own a bulky sleeping bag, it really is worth investing money in a lighter, more compressible model – for Summer/early Fall use, your bag shouldn’t take up more than 8 liters or so before compression.
 A compression sack is really only necessary if you’re really tight for space.